colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/dashboard-login-ldap-tib.md

 ]
 ```

 Notice that this is a JSON array object with a single element; an LDAP profile.
-The LDAP server referenced by this profile is the freely-available service provided forumsys.com.
+The Online LDAP Test Server referenced by this profile is provided by forumsys.com.
 See [their documentation](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/) for more information.
 You can use any OpenLDAP compatible server.

 ### 5. Start TIB